CNC: CNC skills – the industry-education gap

 The system has a tracking device connected to a machine that collects data, and makes reports available on the internet for production, OEE, maintenance, rejections, etc. You also get alerts on your mobile phone in case of abnormal production, machine breakdown.

 Machine monitoring systems typically require big investment and long time for installation, putting them out of reach of SMEs.
-LEANworks Cloud on the contrary is extremely affordable, and can be installed in a couple of hours, bringing IOT and Industry 4.0 within reach of SMEs.
+Leanworxs Cloud on the contrary is extremely affordable, and can be installed in a couple of hours, bringing IOT and Industry 4.0 within reach of SMEs.

 For the gang at Cadem, the award was all the more sweet because it came with a cheque for Rs.
 1 Lakh.
 We’re still tackling the enquiries post the show, and haven’t got around to thinking about what to do with the money.
 Actually, the what is a foregone conclusion, something that will involve gastronomy in a big way.
 Only the where is to be decided.